 Currently, the cybersecurity sector is facing a severe expert shortage.
 It's more than evident that the Cyber Security industry as a whole needs more cybersecurity experts, but the hiring process turns many away.
 In fact, most of the time, it can take no less than three months to hire a real expert, which leads to bottlenecks and vulnerabilities in the network.

-Every business, no matter their industry, budget, or size, needs to keep their data safe and secure and CISOs are the solution with specialized skills and expansive knowledge that can secure any network.
+Every business, no matter their industry, budget, or size, needs to keep their data safe and secure and CISOs are the solution with specialized skills and expensive knowledge that can secure any network.
 With that in mind, as the workforce currently sits, even U.S. companies are in desperate need of cybersecurity specialists.

 The Current Situation